mindofai/mindofai.github.io/_posts/2017-3-31-Starting a Monthly Meetup for Mobile .NET Developers - Philippines.md

 <br>

 Since then, I became really active in the Xamarin community in the Philippines.
 I share new and awesome Xamarin-related stuff to the community.
-The owner of the Xamarin Mobile Developers - Philippines user group (where I keep on sharing these awesome stuff) noticed that I'm really active, so he wanted me to be an admin to his user group.
+The owner of the Mobile .NET Developers - Philippines, formerly Xamarin Mobile Developers - Philippines, user group (where I keep on sharing these awesome stuff) noticed that I'm really active, so he wanted me to be an admin to his user group.
 My friend also recommended me to be an admin of the user group, so I became the third admin of the user group.

 <br>